 Agenda 21 presents a vision for how all levels of government—especially in the developing world—can take voluntary action to combat poverty and pollution, conserve natural resources and develop in a sustainable manner.
-One-hundred-seventy-eight nations adopted the agenda, including the United States under the Bush Administration.
+One-hundred-seventy-eight nations, including the United States under the Bush Administration, adopted the agenda.

-A key them with Agenda 21 was local self-determination and community engagement: “Each local authority should enter into a dialogue with its citizens, local organizations and private enterprises.
-Through consultation and consensus-building, local authorities would learn from citizens and from local, civic, community, business and industrial organizations and acquire the information needed for formulating the best strategies.
+A key theme with Agenda 21 was local self-determination and community engagement: “Each local authority should enter into a dialogue with its citizens, local organisations and private enterprises.
+Through consultation and consensus-building, local authorities would learn from citizens and local, civic, community, business and industrial organisations and acquire the information needed for formulating the best strategies.
 The process of consultation would increase household awareness of sustainable development issues.”